BLU3NINJ4/Advanced-Chat-setup-tutorial/README.md

 it should be a bit above the mods folder
 ![image](https://user-images.githubusercontent.com/57180882/199858347-ec84d244-197a-4efd-852c-2e8401283de1.png)
 When it asks you if you want to replace the old files say yes ^^

+And as a reminder if you need help hmu ^^